briansmith337/zulip/templates/zerver/help/format-your-message-using-markdown.md

 You can also use `~~~` to start codeblocks, or just indent the code 4 or more spaces.

-Zulip supports syntax highlighting for hundreds of languages, and a typeahead will pop up when you start typing after the ` ``` `.
+Axxess supports syntax highlighting for hundreds of languages, and a typeahead will pop up when you start typing after the ` ``` `.
 If you can't find your language, search for it [here](https://pygments.org/docs/lexers/) and try the **short names** listed for the lexers for your language.